-“I am one of the teachers in a school where AIL has trained the teachers.
-Since I have taken AIL’s seminar, I can feel changes in my teaching methods because I am getting very good input from my students and I am very glad and satisfied.
+“I am one of the teachers of this school.
+Since I have taken AIL’s seminar, I can feel changes in my teaching methods because I am getting very good input from my students and I am very much glad and satisfied.
 AIL’s seminar teaches us how to use available and natural materials for our lessons and how to stimulate students and how to get a student to participate in the class work such as group work and asking questions.
-Through these methods, the students can take the lessons easily and comprehensively and also I learned how to make plans (annual plans, monthly plans and daily plans) so a teacher can be successful because of having plans.”
+Through which the students can take the lesson easily and comprehensively and also I learned how to make plans (annual plans, monthly plans and daily plans) so a teacher can be successful by having plans.”

 Project Reports on GlobalGiving are posted directly to globalgiving.org by Project Leaders as they are completed, generally every 3-4 months.
 To protect the integrity of these documents, GlobalGiving does not alter them; therefore you may find some language or formatting issues.